Zhong-Lab-UCSD/HiFislides/README.md

 # Workflow

-- [Documentation](./README_src.md) of the latest developed scripts that can be run from the command line using input parameters.
+- [Documentation](./README_src.md) of the latest developed scripts that can be run from the command line using input parameters (USE THIS).
 - [Documentation](./README_src_old.md) of the first developed scripts where parameters have to be inserted manually inside each scripts.